soupi/soupi/README.md

 To find out more about me, visit my website: [gilmi.me](https://gilmi.me), and my blog: [gilmi.me/blog](https://gilmi.me/blog).

-My GitHub profile mainly focuses on tutorials, learning resources and contributions to other open-source projects.
+My GitHub profile mainly focuses on tutorials, learning resources and contribution to other open-source projects.

 If you are interested in my projects, you might want to check my GitLab profile instead: [gitlab.com/gilmi](https://gitlab.com/gilmi).